robert-godlewski/PokemonRanker/README.md

 # Description
-This is a MERN application uses the pokeapi to rank pokemon based off of several conditions.
+This is a React application that temporarily caches the pokeapi for data needed to rank pokemon based off of several conditions.

-* Uses pokemon api to gather the information needed and stores temporary data in a cache.
+For later implementation
 * Ranks what traits and stats are the best for each Pokemon Species; Health Points, Attack, Defense, Speed, Special Defense, Special Attack, EVs, IVs, Nature.
 * Rankings against other Pokemon in battles based off of type(s), moves, defence.
 * Uses conditional based off of user prefernces and limits per game (to help narrow down the searching options).